adrienrougny/sbgntikz/README.md

 * in the directory of your TeX source file
 * in your local `texmf` directory, at `texmf/tex/generic/pgf/`.
 This directory is usually located at `/home/<user>/` under Linux, `/Users/Library/` under MacOS, and `C:/Users/<user>/` under Windows, but it can depend on your OS version and TeX distribution.
 Yout `texmf` directory can usually be found using the `kpsewhich -var-value=TEXMFHOME` command.

+Ti*k*Z should already be installed within your TeX distribution.
+If not, you may download the latest build [here](http://www.texample.net/tikz/builds/).

 ## Getting started

 *sbgntikz* is a TikZ package.